 - a.
-Requires a minimum lot area of 5 acres. - b.
-Requires a minimum land area of 5 acres per dwelling unit. - c.
-A back lot requires minimum frontage on a Class I, II, or V road of 30 feet for each dwelling. - d.
-No building shall be erected closer than 100 feet from an existing public road. - e.
-Duplexes require 10 acre minimum lot size.
+Requires a minimum lot area of 5 acres, excluding wetlands. - b.
+A back lot requires minimum frontage on a Class I, II, or V road of 30 feet. - c.
+No building shall be erected closer than 100 feet from an existing public road. - d.
+Duplexes require 10 acre minimum lot size, excluding wetlands.